qdrant/docs/qdrant/v1.2.x/quantization.md

 )
 ```

-- **Adjust the quantile parameter**: The quantile parameter determines the quantization bounds.
+- **Adjust the quantile parameter**: The quantile parameter in scalar quantization determines the quantization bounds.
 By setting it to a value lower than 1.0, you can exclude extreme values (outliers) from the quantization bounds.
 For example, if you set the quantile to 0.99, 1% of the extreme values will be excluded.
 By adjusting the quantile, you find an optimal value that will provide the best search quality for your collection.